 LocataLites transmit signals that are proprietary, but which would look very familiar to engineers who have worked in GPS receiver design.
 A “traditional” GPS receiver cannot, at this time, receive and decode Locata signals but that situation changed in September 2012 when Leica Geosystems launched the world’s first GPS+Locata combined receiver at the MINExpo Conference in Las Vegas in September 2012.

-- LocataNets do not transmit at the standard L1 GPS frequency (they transmit in the free 2.4 GHz frequency common to devices such as Wi-Fi and Bluetooth) so standard GPS receivers cannot use the Locata signal in the same way they use GPS signals; and
+- LocataNets do not transmit at the standard L1 GPS frequency (they transmit in the license-free 2.4 GHz frequency common to devices such as Wi-Fi and Bluetooth).
+Therefore, standard GPS receivers cannot use the Locata signal in the same way they use GPS signals; and

 - Standard GPS receiver correlators have not yet been designed to receive Locata signals.